The Ultimate Guide To Weekend Brunch In KL & PJ

 With or without free flow booze: RM298 or RM168.

-While an 'à la carte buffet' might sound by antithetical, what it really means is that à la carte dishes can be ordered in a never-ending flow.
+While an 'à la carte buffet' might sound like an oxymoron, what it really means is that à la carte dishes can be ordered in a never-ending flow.
 Kick-start your appetite with canapés crafted by Chef Evert Onderbeke before digging into a mishmash of European dishes, from French souffle to Italian carbonara.
 Oenophiles should take full advantage of the retail-priced wines.

 Dates